PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Challenges of ``1F1B'' Schedule

-~ To further improve parallel training throughput, Narayanan \etal~\cite{narayanan2019pipedream} propose a famous asynchronous PMP approach called PipeDream.
-To address the bubble problem, PipeDream proposes the ``1F1B" schedule, where all mini-batches are scheduled in a ``1F1B'' (one forward, one backward) manner to fill the pipeline with computations.
-As shown in Figure~\ref{fig:pipedream}, the most remarkable advantage of the ``1F1B'' schedule is that it incurs an extremely small bubble ratio ($\approx0\%$), enjoys high GPU utilization, and therefore generates pretty high throughput.
-However, the ``1F1B'' schedule directly generates weight inconsistency and weight staleness issues that affect the effective learning of the model parameters.
+For PMP, high GPU utilization facilitates fast iteration speeds, while effective parameter learning contributes to fewer training iterations---both factors jointly determining the training duration of deep learning models~\cite{guan2024advances}.
+Therefore, achieving high GPU utilization while ensuring effective parameter learning is crucial for attaining efficient and effective pipeline training.
+Synchronous PMP approaches, such as the naive approach (as show in~\ref{fig:naive}) and GPipe (as shown in~\ref{fig:gpipe}), generally suffer from bubble overhead due to periodic flushes.
+To overcome the bubble problem, the ``1F1B'' schedule was proposed in PipeDream~\cite{narayanan2019pipedream} and later adopted by other asynchronous PMP approaches such as PipeDream-2BW~\cite{narayanan2021memory}, SpecTrain~\cite{chen2018efficient}, and XPipe~\cite{guan2019xpipe}.
+As shown in Figure~\ref{fig:pipedream}, the primary advantage of the ``1F1B'' schedule is its extremely small bubble ratio ($\approx0\%$), which results in high GPU utilization and, consequently, high throughput.
+However, the ``1F1B'' schedule also directly leads to weight inconsistency and weight staleness issues, which negatively affect the learning efficiency of the model parameters.

-In the following, we exemplify these two issues using the pipeline training of the 5\emph{th} mini-batch shown in Figure~\ref{fig:pipedream}. \begin{itemize} \item[1)] Weight Inconsistency: As depicted by Figure~\ref{fig:pipedream}, GPU 0 runs the forward pass of the 5\emph{th} mini-batch with weights ${\mathbf W}_2$.
-However, when GPU 0 is ready to run the backward propagation, the stage weights have been updated three times and turn to $\mathbf W_5$ after the backward propagations of mini-batches 2, 3, and 4, leading to an inconsistency issue.
-Similarly, the mini-batch training on GPU 1 and GPU 2 also suffers from the weight inconsistency issue.
+In the following, we illustrate these two issues using the pipeline training of the 5\emph{th} mini-batch shown in Figure~\ref{fig:pipedream}. \begin{itemize} \item[1)] \textbf{Weight Inconsistency}: As shown in Figure~\ref{fig:pipedream}, GPU 0 performs the forward pass of the 5\emph{th} mini-batch with weights ${\mathbf W}_2$.
+However, by the time GPU 0 is ready to perform the backward propagation, the stage weights have been updated three times, reaching $\mathbf W_5$ after the backward propagations of mini-batches 2, 3, and 4, leading to an inconsistency.
+Similarly, mini-batches processed on GPUs 1 and 2 also experience weight inconsistency.